Why and How Using Negative and Positive Spaces to Judge Fine Art Photos

 Negative space is a difficult concept to understand and apprehend for many photographers.
 For example, in wildlife photography, it may be the habitat or environment of an animal.
 The negative space can consist of a certain graphic plane within the photo, such as the imagery present in front, or the background illuminating the main subject.

 To judge an artistic photograph by considering only negative and positive space is an additional tool in the vast range of judgment criteria.
-It is interesting to us because it allows a photographer to better identify the creativity of the artist while remaining objective to the image.
+It is interesting to me because it allows a photographer to better identify the creativity of the artist while remaining objective to the image.

 Be humble, patient, constant, persevering, and persistent because the road to excellence is long.